massalabs/massa-proto/doc/api.md

 <a name="massa-api-v1-ShutdownNodeResponse"></a>

 ### ShutdownNodeResponse
-ShutdownNodeResponse holds the response from node shutdown
+ShutdownNodeResponse holds the response from ShutdownNode